keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 }
 ```

+The required arguments and attached deposits will be covered in a later section.

 ### Adding Proposal and Injected Arguments

-As part of the function call, you will need to define the proposal itself.
+The DAO bot will need to know what proposal to add and so that information should be passed in as arguments.
 From the [SputnikV2 ReadMe](https://github.com/near-daos/sputnik-dao-contract#add-proposal), it can be seen that the proposal will need the following structure.
 ```json
 {
   "proposal": {